Answers to Frequently Asked Questions (FAQs) relating to In-App Purchasing (IAP).

 purchaseDateof subsequent renewals.

-- Q: Can we determine on our backend server whether a subscription has been renewed without having the user opening the app?
+- Q10: Can I determine on my backend server whether a subscription has been renewed without having the user opening the app?
 If so, how?

-You will not be able if the customer has specifically renewed the subscription.
+You will not be able to do so, if the customer has specifically renewed the subscription.
 You will only know if the subscription is active or canceled.
 Amazon provides a

 cancelDatewhen the subscription is no longer active.
 If the